zhixiongdu027/apisix/docs/en/latest/discovery/kubernetes.md

   + name: The name of the kubernetes endpoints

-  + portName: The portName of the kubernetes endpoints, if there is no portName, use targetPort, port instead
+  + portName: The ports.name value in the kubernetes endpoints, if there is no ports.name, use targetPort, port instead

 **return value:** \
   if the kubernetes endpoints value is as follows: